All Episodes

 First of all, my apologies for not being with you last week, but I was winging my way back from an important UFO conference held in Connecticut at the time.

-At these things, you often hear speculation or predictions about big events, you know, something major is about to happen, that sort of thing.
+You know, something major is about to happen, that sort of thing.

 No alien landings, no government announcements, no end of the world kind of thing.

-But at this one, and in others I've attended recently, I've heard more and more pessimism From researchers whom I respect than ever before.
+But at this one, and in others I've attended recently, I've heard more and more pessimism from researchers whom I respect than ever before.

-I mean, solid, well-connected people are quite frankly scared, visibly, physically upset by something that they feel is about to happen.
+I mean, solid, well-connected people are, quite frankly, scared, visibly, physically upset by something that they feel is about to happen.

-A few of these researchers have been told things, but are unwilling to talk about it even in private conversations.
+A few of these researchers have been told things but are unwilling to talk about it even in private conversations.

-And it's more than just kind of an end of the millennium retrospection.
+And it's more than just kind of an end-of-the-millennium retrospection.

 It's a real and palpable perception based on informed sources in some cases, gut instinct, and the fact that the people I'm talking about work with this material every day.